What You Need to Know About Amazon's CDN

 - Perform redirects on incoming URLs

-- Check incoming request for authentication tokens in request headers
+- Check incoming requests for authentication tokens in request headers

 - Invalidate the entire CDN cache when a file is updated on your website